OCA/server-ux/base_tier_validation_forward/readme/DESCRIPTION.rst

 This module add an advance option to base_tier_validation.

 * To allow "Forward" the tier to different user.
+* Also allow optional "Backward" tier once the forwarded tier is reviewed.

 **Sample use case:**